Austin Metro: Austin/MG Metro

-Following the Ryder Report, which prioritized the ADO88/LC8 project, Longbridge would be expanded in 1978 with a £200m robotised body assembly line (known as the "New West Works") to enable it to produce the new model which it was hoped would sell 100,000 or more units a year in Britain alone; production of the smaller Mini and larger Allegro was also pruned back to enable the plant to produce as many units of the Metro as possible, with the Allegro finally being axed in 1982 to make way for the Maestro.
+Following the Ryder Report, which prioritized the ADO88/LC8 project, Longbridge was expanded in 1978 with a £200mn robotised body assembly line (known as the "New West Works") to enable it to produce the new model, which it was hoped would sell 100,000 or more units a year in Britain alone.
+Production of the smaller Mini and larger Allegro was also pruned back to enable the plant to produce as many units of the Metro as possible, with the Allegro finally being axed in 1982 to make way for the Maestro.

-The hatchback body shell was one of the most spacious of its time and this was a significant factor in its popularity.
-The space efficient interior was also lauded for the novel 60/40 split rear seat which was standard on higher specification models.
-The original Mk.1 Metros also featured David Bache's signature "symmetric" dashboard design (also used on the Range Rover and the Rover SD1), where the main dashboard moulding consists of a shelf, onto which the instrument binnacle is simply mounted on the left or the right hand side – this arrangement saves the tooling cost of two separate dashboard mouldings for right and left-hand drive.
+The hatchback bodyshell was one of the most spacious of its time, and this was a significant factor in its popularity.
+The space-efficient interior was also lauded for the novel 60/40 split rear seat, which was standard on higher-specification models.
+The original Mk.
+1 Metros also featured David Bache's signature "symmetric" dashboard design (also used on the Range Rover and the Rover SD1), where the main dashboard moulding consisted of a shelf onto which the instrument binnacle was simply mounted on the left or the right hand side: this arrangement saves the tooling cost of two separate dashboard mouldings for right and left-hand drive models.
 Initially, the Metro was sold as a three-door hatchback only (as were most of its competitors), with a choice of 998cc (1.0 litre) or 1275cc (1.3-litre) petrol engines.
-The 1.0 and 1.0L cars and the future van had recessed headlamps with indicators and sidelights in the bumper, whereas the 1.0HLE, 1.3S, and 1.3HLS had each headlight and indicator together as one flush fitting unit.
+The 1.0 and 1.0L cars, and the van that came out later, had recessed headlamps with indicators and sidelights in the bumper, whereas the 1.0HLE, 1.3S, and 1.3HLS had headlight and indicator as one unit, which was flush-fitting.

-The name was chosen through a ballot of BL employees.
-They were offered a choice of three names, Match, Maestro or Metro.
-Once the result was announced, the manufacturer of trains and buses, Metro Cammell, objected to the use of the Metro name by BL.
-The issue was resolved by BL promising to advertise the car only as the "Mini Metro", although after a while the Mini Metro name disappeared.
-There were also van versions, introduced in late 1982, known as the Morris Metro.
-From late 1985, after the Morris name had been discontinued, it was sold as the Austin Metro 310, and after the Austin badge was also dropped it became simply the Metrovan 310.
+The name was chosen by a ballot of BL employees.
+They were offered a choice of three names, "Match", "Maestro" or "Metro".
+Once the result was announced, the train-and-bus manufacturer Metro Cammell objected to BL's use of the Metro name.
+The issue was resolved by BL promising to advertise the car only as the "Mini Metro"; however, after a while "Mini" was dropped from the name.

+From late 1982 there were also van versions, known as the Morris Metro.
+From late 1985, after BL discontinued use of the Morris name, the van was sold as the Austin Metro 310; after the Austin badge was also dropped from the car models, it became simply the Metrovan 310.

-A two-door saloon model was included in the Metro's development which would have been similar in concept to the Vauxhall Chevette saloon as well as the Volkswagen Polo-based Derby.
-However, by the time production of the Metro began, it was decided not to include a saloon version, this niche being filled by the Mini remaining in production, and only a few of the Metro's competitors were available as a saloon.
+A two-door saloon model was included in the Metro's development, which would have been similar in concept to the Vauxhall Chevette saloon and the Polo-based Volkswagen Derby.
+However, by the time production of the Metro began, it was decided not to include a saloon version, this niche being filled by the Mini remaining in production; also because only a few of the Metro's competitors were available as a saloon.

 BL's last all-new mass-produced car before the Metro's launch was the 1976 Rover SD1.